Gering City Council approves TIF for local business redevelopment

 Approval of the plan was recommended by city staff, the community development agency and the planning commission.

-The redevelopment plan submitted by B & C Steel outlined what the TIF funds would be used for, with the largest expenses being site prep and excavation and installation of a fire hydrant.
+The redevelopment plan submitted by B & C Steel outlined what the TIF funds would be used for, with the largest expenses going toward site prep and excavation and installation of a fire hydrant.

 “That’s part of our fire code that currently there aren’t any hydrants close enough to where they’re building their new building, so that is something they would be required to do.
 This would help cover some of those costs,” said Folck.